-You should notify IMRF in writing (including your signature) whenever you change your address.
+You should notify IMRF via your secure online Member Access account whenever you change your address.
 Any changes to your IMRF information must be made via your Member Access account or in writing with your signature.

 To ensure the safety and security of your personal and financial information, we cannot take address changes via email or by telephone.
 Also, we can provide only limited information about your IMRF account by email or telephone.